 Best Common Healthy Diet To Feed Your Rabbit

 We need to make a good meal plan for rabbits.
 We need to provide them with good quality foods.
 Before feeding rabbits with new food, check whether it’s good for rabbits.
 As a good rabbit owner, check whether you cover all the guidelines mentioned below.
 It’s a general food guide for rabbits.

-- Fresh Water – Ensure rabbits can have clean, freshwater 24/7.
+- Fresh Water – Ensure rabbits can have clean, fresh water 24/7.
 Water bows are most commonly used to supply water for rabbits.

-- Provide Good Quality Leafy Greens – Provide them with 5-6 varieties of safe washed green vegetables, weeds, herbs daily (arugula, basil, kale, cabbage, etc.).
+- Provide Good Quality Leafy Greens – Provide them with 5-6 varieties of safe washed green vegetables, weeds, and herbs daily (arugula, basil, kale, cabbage, etc.).
 Try to introduce new greens in small portions.

 - Treats & Fresh Fruits – For the safety of rabbits, only provide 1 -2 tablespoons per day.
 Feed carrots, apples, blueberries, etc.